pearlalmeida17/pearlalmeida17/README.md

 ✨I enjoy *creating, designing, and developing*!

 # 🍁About me!
-👩🏻‍💻 As  an **Information Technology Engineering student**, I am passionate about learning and exploring the coding world
+👩🏻‍💻 As  a **Computer Science major**, I am passionate about learning and exploring the coding world

-🌱 I’m currently learning and exploring programming through C and C++ languages
+🌱 I’m currently learning and exploring programming through C++ and Python languages

 # 🚀Technologies and Tools

-**Languages :** C, C++
+**Languages :** C, C++, Python

 **Tools:** VS Code, Codeblocks
 #